softworkz/emby-wiki/GPU Tanscoding.md

 **This is currently an experimental feature.
 If you experience any issues you should reverse any changes you make to your MediaBrowser set-up.**
 Please report any issues you experience on the [GPU transcoding thread](http://mediabrowser.tv/community/index.php?/topic/10723-gpu-transcoding/?view=getnewpost).
 ***
+# Scope
+GPU transcoding is currently achieved only for h264 video streams using either **Intel QuickSync or nVidia NVENC** technology. h264 is the video codec used for many remote devices you might be streaming to, such as ChromeCast, Roku, Kodi and Smart TV's.

+Media Browser also uses libvpx to encode video (webm format) for HTML5 devices.
+It is not currently possible to user GPU acceleration for libvpx.

 # Prerequesties
-GPU transcoding is currently achieved only for h264 video streams(5) using either **Intel QuickSync or nVidia NVENC** technology. h264 is the video codec used for many remote devices you might be streaming to, such as ChromeCast, Roku, Kodi and Smart TV's.

 At present the system requirements are:
 * [Intel processor that supports Intel QuickSync](http://ark.intel.com/search/advanced?s=t&QuickSyncVideo=true) (As a rough guide these are i3, i5 and i7 desktop chips as well as a few embedded chips - BayTrail)
 * -or-